changesets/action/README.md

 - [Workflow triggers][workflow-triggers]: _any_

 > [!NOTE]
-> In your repository settings, in `Actions > General`, also ensure `Allow GitHub Actions to create and approve pull requests` option is enabled
+> In your repository settings, in `Actions > General`, also ensure the `Allow GitHub Actions to create and approve pull requests` option is enabled

 ### Usage